philitingar/philitingar/README.md

 </div>

 Hi, I’m @TimeaB and I’m interested in IOS & SwiftUI.
 I am currently learning SwiftUI and I’m looking for a job as a Junior iOS dev.
-I have already two apps on the store, Fizzye and Flavourly check them out!
+I have already 4 apps on the store: Flavourly, CafFix, Swifl and  Fizzye check them out!

 ---
 ### Languages and Tools :